 Community participation, community development and non-formal education.
-In this piece Marjorie Mayo explores competing perspectives based upon different theoretical approaches to social change, and to combating poverty and disadvantage.
-This piece was first published in 1994 and is part of the informal education archives.
+In this piece, Marjorie Mayo explores competing perspectives based upon different theoretical approaches to social change, and to combating poverty and disadvantage.
+This piece was first published in 1994.

 Although community participation and community development are terms that have such current connotations, both have actually been around for some considerable time.
 In the post-Second World War period, community development was defined as a ‘movement designed to promote better living for the whole community with the active participation and on the initiative of the community’.
 This definition arose in the context of strategies to promote development in Britain’s colonies (Report of the Ashridge Conference, 1954, quoted in du Sautoy 1958: 2).
 People’s participation, then, was built into the whole approach and interwoven with community development.

 Since then, however, these early community development programmes have been criticised on a number of grounds, including the view that despite their commitment to participation and ‘bottom-up’ approaches, many of the programmes were actually still paternalistic.
 They have a focus upon getting ‘backward people in the right frame of mind’, which typically involves providing unpaid ‘voluntary’ labour for colonial development projects (Manghezi, 1976).
 Because of this association of ‘community development’ with a colonial past, the term has been effectively abandoned, in some quarters, in preference for the term ‘community participation’, emphasising as this does, participatory, rather than paternalistic approaches to development.

 But the term community development is still being used, both in countries in the South, and countries in the industrialised North, and not necessarily in paternalistic ways.
 In Britain recently, for example, the local authority organisation, the Association of Metropolitan Authorities has defined community development as being in essence about: